omjadhav999/Mini-Calculator/README.md

 ## Features

--Supports addition (+), subtraction (-), multiplication (*), and division (/).
+- Supports addition (+), subtraction (-), multiplication (*), and division (/).
--Provides basic error handling for division by zero.
+- Provides basic error handling for division by zero.
--Simple command-line interface for ease of use.
+- Simple command-line interface for ease of use.

 ## Complexity

--The program is straightforward and operates in constant time (O(1)) for each arithmetic operation.
+- The program is straightforward and operates in constant time (O(1)) for each arithmetic operation.
 Input and output operations are also minimal, making it efficient for basic calculations.